 Whether you're just exploring sourdough baking or have been maintaining a sourdough starter for years, this FAQ covers the basics of working with our sourdough starter cultures.

-Ready to activate and feed your sourdough starter?
-Check our Sourdough Starter Activation and Feeding FAQ for more information.
+If you've recently received a sourdough starter culture and ready to activate and feed your sourdough starter, check our Sourdough Starter Activation and Feeding FAQ for more information.